SKIP TO: What’s Next After Graduation | Jump Start on College or Career | Supports Designed for You

 Supports Designed for You

 You’re not meant to figure all of this out by yourself.
 There are so many services, resources, and programs in Vermont that are designed to help high school students get what you need to succeed and be happy.
 Different students need different types of support depending on who you are and what you’re trying to achieve.
 Explore this group of services and supports designed to help connect people in your community who can inspire you, support you, and advocate for you.
+Visit our Education and Career Services database to search for supports that best fit your needs.

 Find the programs and supports that help you find what you need in a classroom or learning environment.